History of the British peerage: Medieval peerage (1300–1500)

 Barons sat in Parliament by a combination of tenure and writs of summons issued to them.
 If a woman held a barony, her husband was summoned to Parliament in her right.
 The concept of a barony as a personal dignity not tied to land arose only when, in about 1388, Richard II created John Beauchamp a baron by letters patent.
 The Lord de Beauchamp was a baron not by tenure but rather by the will of the Crown.
 Letters patent and writs of summons were both used to create peerage dignities until the reign of Henry VIII, when the latter method fell into desuetude.
-Some peerage dignities, however, have since been created by writs of summons since that time.
+Some peerage dignities, however, have been created by writs of summons since that time.
 In most cases, such peerage dignities were created when a writ was issued to an individual under the misapprehension that he was entitled to a peerage dignity created by letters patent.
 The Barony of Strange is an example of a peerage dignity created due to an error.

 Earls appear to have sat in Parliament by virtue of their baronies, and not their earldoms.
 The separation of the two dignities seems to have arisen after the advent of the usage of letters patent to create peerage dignities.
 In some cases, a baron who held a dignity created by a writ of summons was created an Earl, and the two dignities later separated, the barony devolving upon the heir-general, and the earldom to an heir-male.

 While kings of England possessed the subsidiary titles of Duke of Normandy (until 1259) and Duke of Aquitaine, no English duchy was created before the 1300s possibly because kings did not want their subjects possessing the same title as themselves.
 The first English duke was Edward III's eldest son, Edward the Black Prince, who was created Duke of Cornwall in 1337.
 In 1351, Henry of Grosmont was made Duke of Lancaster, the first non-royal dukedom.